BristiGhosh604/BristiGhosh604/README.md

 I'm an MCA student at **RCC Institute of Information Technology (RCCIIT), Kolkata**, with a B.Sc. in Computer Science (Hons.) from the **University of Calcutta**.
 I'm working toward a career in **cybersecurity** — starting with SOC/blue team fundamentals, with the long-term goal of moving into **red team** work.

-I also have a development background (Java, Python, web technologies).
+I also have a development background (Java, Python, web technologies), but my focus going forward is security — not software development.

 - 🛡️ Currently building foundations in security operations & network security
 - 🎯 Long-term interest: cloud security & AI security